 Gears

-Gears questions focus on the relationships between gears with each other and, sometimes, with other accessories like racks, plates, etc. To answer correctly these questions, you need to learn the functions of gears in terms of changing direction and speed.
+Gears questions focus on the relationships between gears and each other and, sometimes, with other accessories like racks, plates, etc. To answer correctly these questions, you need to learn the functions of gears in terms of changing direction and speed.

 Here is an example of this question type: